 - Restrict publishing access rights

 Access rights let you control what editors can do where in the content structure.
 A typical example is to restrict the right to publish content to editor groups.
 This means that the publish option is not available for editors.
-Instead, they use the “ready to publish” status option.
+Instead, they use the Ready to Publish status option.
 You can then view the content under Tasks.

-- Use the Tasks pane
+- Use the Tasks tab